 Write the Main Message

 The main message is where your recipient gets clear about the purpose of the official email.
 Don’t blab unnecessarily in your message.
 Organize your thoughts and present them in a coherent order.
 Write in paragraphs.

 Give the email a logical arrangement that will make your notions easily understandable by the recipient.
 Avoid any form of informal usage or statement, and express yourself with simple and correct words.

 Thanks for calling our attention to this problem.
-Please ensure you keep informing us about issues like this when they occur in subsequent times.
+Please ensure you always inform us about issues like these if they happen again.

 Official emails are procedural in nature.
 Therefore, your conclusion should be presented formally.
 Examples of formal conclusions are: